sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a bug where boolean operators (`and`, `or`, and `not`) wouldn't work at the end of a line in a multiline SassScript expression.

+* When using `sass --update`, only update individual files when they've changed.

 ## 3.0.24

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.24).